 In Southern California, there are a wide range of campus-based options for students who live in or near the Greater Los Angeles and surrounding areas.
 To start, CSU Fullerton, Long Beach, Los Angeles, Northridge and San Bernardino all offer master’s in communication programs.
 Cal State Fullerton has two distinct programs: a Master of Arts in Communication Studies and a Master of Arts in Communication.
 The former prepares students for advanced (doctorate-level) research in communication theories and practices, while the latter focuses more on practical application of communication skills, strategies, and technologies in professional settings.

 Cal State Long Beach, Cal State Los Angeles, Cal State Northridge (CSUN), and Cal State San Bernardino all have Master of Arts in Communication Studies programs as well.
-While the programs at CSU Long Beach and San Bernardino are more general in nature, Cal State Los Angeles and CSUN both offer a number of specializations to choose from.
-At Cal State Los Angeles, students can choose between a Communication or Television and Film option, while available specializations at CSUN include Rhetoric Studies, Communication Theory, and Performance, Language, and Cultural Studies.
+While the programs at CSU Long Beach, San Bernardino, and Los Angeles are more general in nature, with a core set of courses and electives to allow students to tailor their own program, CSUN offers a number of specializations to choose from, including Rhetoric Studies; Communication Theory; and Performance, Language, and Cultural Studies.
+In addition, CSUN offers a Master of Arts in Mass Communication through its Department of Journalism.

 In addition to the CSU campuses in the Greater Los Angeles area, Chapman University, whose campus is located in Orange, offers a Master of Science in Health and Strategic Communication through its School of Communication.
 The University of Southern California (USC) has three campus-based degree options, as well as an online program in the field (see section below).
 USC’s Annenberg School for Communication and Journalism offers both a Master of Science in Communication Data Science, and a Master of Communication Management with areas of focus in Marketing Communication, Media and Entertainment Management, Health and Social Change Communication, International and Intercultural Communication, and Organizational and Strategic Corporate Communication.
 The school also offers a Dual Master of Global Communication program, which is a joint venture with the London School of Economics and Political Science.